neuralarchcon/neuralarchcon.github.io/_datasets/biomarkers/s_genetics.md

   - Michal Wierzchoń
 email:
 participants: ~300
 summary: Genetic profiling to support multidimensional neuroarchitectural mapping by examining biological correlates of behavioural and neuronal characteristics.
+Genetics play a role in the formation of the brain and its functions, down to the governance of activity of individual neurons.
 Focus on genetic correlates of consciousness-related cognitive functions.
 citation:
 doi:
 ---

 {% include JB/setup %}

-We decided to support our multidimensional neuroarchitectural mapping by profiling the biological correlates of behavioural and neuronal characteristics.
-Genetics certainly play a role in the formation of the brain and its functions (Li et al., 2018) – down to the governance of activity of the individual neuron.

 #### Detailed description: